-Created January 2021
+Created January 2021, Updated July 2022

-NWFSC hereby reserves the right to amend, alter, change, delete, or modify any of the provisions of this Handbook at any time and in any manner deemed to best serve the interests of the students and the college.
+NWFSC reserves the right to amend, alter, change, delete, or modify any of the provisions of this Handbook at any time and in any manner deemed to best serve the interests of the students and the college.
 Students will be notified of any changes.